-4 Essential Oils (That Aren’t Lavender!)
-That’ll Save Your Sanity This Holiday Season
+4 Essential Oils That Will Save Your Sanity This Holiday Season

 There’s so much to enjoy about the holiday season—family gatherings, time off from work, and parties galore.

 But there’s something about the holiday season that puts our nerves on high alert.
 Inevitably, travel takes longer than it should, or someone makes a remark at the dinner table that rubs you the wrong way, and of course, there’s always one person on your Christmas list who you find yourself frantically shopping for at the last minute.

 It’s hard not to let it get to you, even if you have a stellar meditation practice!
 Want to know one thing that can help quickly and easily turn anxiety or stress into a more useful emotion?
 Take a whiff of select essential oils.
 Although there isn’t a ton of science that backs up their validity, a few small studies and a lot of anecdotal evidence suggest that smelling essential oils can be incredibly useful to help diminish feelings of stress, anxiety, or fatigue.
 Here are four that you should keep on hand this holiday season to help you keep your cool.

 Woodsy and fresh, vetiver oil’s grounding scent is famous for helping bring the anxious back down to earth.
 It also decreases jitteriness and hypersensitivity—so maybe use a few extra dabs of vetiver and a carrier oil on your wrist before sitting down to dinner with your family.